-The New College Dean of Students serves as Ombudsman to assist students with decisions related to their education.
+The New College Dean of Students serves as Ombudsman to assist students with decisions related to successful academic progress towards their degree.
+Students can contact the Ombuds Office regarding a decision that is related to students' access to courses or to issues with contract credit that slow access to their degree.
+The office will review the concern and discuss options with the student, providing guidance through any appeals process and identifying appropriate channels.
 A student aggrieved by a decision may informally mediate his or her grievance.
 If mediation is unsuccessful, the student has the right to appeal that decision at a hearing before the President of New College.
 Information may be obtained by contacting the Office of Student Affairs, HCL 001.